 A defined and strong chin is considered by many as a sign of strength and beauty.
-There is a safe and long lasting method to correct a receding chin, sought after by some men and women – often for very different reasons.
+A chin implant is a safe and long lasting method to correct a receding chin, sought after by some men and women – often for very different reasons.
 Chin augmentation is a surgical procedure that changes the contours of your face, augments a weak chin and gives an attractive look of distinction.

 Another benefit that chin implants can provide is balancing out other facial features.
 Chin implants are often recommended for patients undergoing rhinoplasty surgery to achieve better facial balance and harmony.
 It is common to combine a chin implant with cheek implants for higher cheekbones.